Big S Grill (2002)

 (901) 775-9127

-Essay by Joe York
+Essay by Joe York1179 Dunnavant Ave (at Dow)

 The plywood pig hanging perpendicular to McLemore names the place: Candy Man Lounge.
 The few parking spaces in front are as empty as the lot next door.
 Black iron bars block all the entrances.
 Midday, midweek, and nothing is happening here.